-the fact that, prior to this offering, our common stock has not traded on a public market;

-reports by management of arms' length negotiations with third parties who accept our common stock as consideration for services rendered;

-our performance and the status of our research and product development efforts;

-review of third-party valuation reports secured from time to time by management; and the board's consideration of the timing of a liquidity event (such as an initial public offering, merger or sale of our company), given our board's consideration of existing market conditions.
+- \emptyset the fact that, prior to this offering, our common stock has not traded on a public market; - ø reports by management of arms' length negotiations with third parties who accept our common stock as consideration for services rendered; - Ø our performance and the status of our research and product development efforts; - Ø review of third-party valuation reports secured from time to time by management; and - Ø the board's consideration of the timing of a liquidity event (such as an initial public offering, merger or sale of our company), given our board's consideration of existing market conditions.

 In preparing its recommendation for our board, our management analyzes our revenue and expense projections, along with financial assumptions (including anticipation of future events).
-We have historically estimated a range for the value of our company as an enterprise, based on multiples of revenues, EBITDA and earnings.
-We then adjust the range of enterprise values for cash and debt in order to determine the range of equity values of our company.
-We divide the equity values by the total number of common shares outstanding or subject to issuance upon the exercise or conversion of all outstanding options, warrants and shares of preferred stock to establish the per share price range.
-In allocating equity value to preferred and common shares, we consider the features of common and preferred shares, recognizing that dividend and voting rights are the same for each and that the primary difference is a liquidation preference of \$3.25 per share for preferred shares.
-After considering the range of values in December 2006, we determined that the equity value of our company was approximately \$219 million.
-In the event of liquidation, aggregate preferential payments to holders of our preferred stock would be less than \$2.8 million.
-We have evaluated the preference related to these potential payments and determined that its value is not material in relation to our company's overall equity value or on a per share basis.
-In recommending a specific price within the range of values, management makes subjective judgments based upon its current assessment of our historical and projected performance, general market conditions and similar subjective criteria that management deems appropriate.
+Management calculates a range of values based on multiples of revenues, EBITDA and earnings.
+In calculating the value of common stock and the exercise price of options used as compensation, we have not imposed any minority discount.
+For this purpose, all shares, whether currently outstanding or subject to issuance upon the exercise of options or warrants, are valued equally.
+In recommending a specific price within a range of values, management makes subjective judgments based upon its current assessment of our historical and projected performance, general market conditions and similar subjective criteria that management deems appropriate.
 All valuation analyses are performed contemporaneously.
 Most recently in December 2006, Morgan Joseph & Co.
 Inc., acting in connection with its role as our financial advisor, assisted management in preparing its valuation analysis for board review.